citp/privacy-policy-historical/f/fe/fem/femina.in.md

-> *The following text is extracted and transformed from the femina.in privacy policy that was archived on 2009-12-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091204121953id_/http%3A//www.femina.in/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the femina.in privacy policy that was archived on 2010-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100627074526id_/http%3A//www.femina.in/privacy-policy) for the most accurate reproduction.*

-# Femina
+# Fashion News and Trends from Femina.in - Read the Latest Fashion News

 **Privacy Policy**